hugdubois/svc-fizzbuzz/README.md

   - `str1` (__string__) default value `fizz`
   - `str2` (__string__) default value `buzz`

-⚠️ All of them are optional, if is missing the default value is considered.
+⚠️ All of them are optional, if missing the default value is considered.

 ```shell
 $ curl "localhost:8080/api/v1/fizzbuzz?limit=10"